Signature Bank (NASDAQ:SBNY) Shares Sold by SG Americas Securities LLC

-SG Americas Securities LLC trimmed its stake in shares of Signature Bank (NASDAQ:SBNY) by 76.2% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 1,328 shares of the bank’s stock after selling 4,258 shares during the period.
-SG Americas Securities LLC’s holdings in Signature Bank were worth $110,000 at the end of the most recent quarter.
+SG Americas Securities LLC lessened its stake in shares of Signature Bank (NASDAQ:SBNY) by 76.2% in the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 1,328 shares of the bank’s stock after selling 4,258 shares during the period.
+SG Americas Securities LLC’s holdings in Signature Bank were worth $110,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other hedge funds and other institutional investors also recently made changes to their positions in the company.
-Alps Advisors Inc. raised its holdings in Signature Bank by 38.8% in the 3rd quarter.
-Alps Advisors Inc. now owns 2,984 shares of the bank’s stock valued at $248,000 after acquiring an additional 834 shares during the last quarter.
-Resources Investment Advisors LLC. increased its holdings in shares of Signature Bank by 17.4% during the 3rd quarter.
-Resources Investment Advisors LLC. now owns 52,789 shares of the bank’s stock worth $4,381,000 after buying an additional 7,831 shares during the last quarter.
-DNB Asset Management AS acquired a new stake in shares of Signature Bank during the 3rd quarter worth approximately $2,451,000.
-Principal Financial Group Inc. increased its holdings in shares of Signature Bank by 1.1% during the 2nd quarter.
-Principal Financial Group Inc. now owns 172,848 shares of the bank’s stock worth $18,480,000 after buying an additional 1,842 shares during the last quarter.
-Finally, Bank of Montreal Can increased its holdings in shares of Signature Bank by 13.9% during the 2nd quarter.
-Bank of Montreal Can now owns 18,802 shares of the bank’s stock worth $1,890,000 after buying an additional 2,297 shares during the last quarter.
-Institutional investors and hedge funds own 91.30% of the company’s stock.
+Several other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
+Acadian Asset Management LLC acquired a new position in shares of Signature Bank during the 3rd quarter worth about $79,000.
+Jackson Creek Investment Advisors LLC acquired a new stake in Signature Bank in the 3rd quarter valued at about $735,000.
+State Board of Administration of Florida Retirement System raised its holdings in Signature Bank by 2.8% in the 3rd quarter.
+State Board of Administration of Florida Retirement System now owns 70,569 shares of the bank’s stock valued at $5,857,000 after acquiring an additional 1,934 shares during the last quarter.
+Sei Investments Co. raised its holdings in Signature Bank by 1.6% in the 3rd quarter.
+Sei Investments Co. now owns 90,135 shares of the bank’s stock valued at $7,484,000 after acquiring an additional 1,452 shares during the last quarter.
+Finally, Commerce Bank raised its holdings in Signature Bank by 64.6% in the 3rd quarter.
+Commerce Bank now owns 3,171 shares of the bank’s stock valued at $264,000 after acquiring an additional 1,244 shares during the last quarter.
+Hedge funds and other institutional investors own 91.30% of the company’s stock.

-Signature Bank (NASDAQ:SBNY) last issued its quarterly earnings data on Tuesday, October 20th.
-The bank reported $2.62 earnings per share for the quarter, missing the Zacks’ consensus estimate of $2.78 by ($0.16).
-Signature Bank had a return on equity of 10.74% and a net margin of 26.12%.
-The business had revenue of $412.93 million for the quarter, compared to analysts’ expectations of $420.47 million.
-During the same period last year, the business earned $2.75 earnings per share.
-On average, equities research analysts predict that Signature Bank will post 9.71 earnings per share for the current year.
+The firm also recently declared a quarterly dividend, which was paid on Friday, November 13th.
+Shareholders of record on Monday, November 2nd were given a $1.12 dividend.
+This represents a $4.48 annualized dividend and a yield of 3.71%.
+The ex-dividend date was Friday, October 30th.
+This is a boost from Signature Bank’s previous quarterly dividend of $0.56.
+Signature Bank’s dividend payout ratio (DPR) is currently 20.63%.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, November 13th.
-Stockholders of record on Monday, November 2nd were given a $1.12 dividend.
-This is an increase from Signature Bank’s previous quarterly dividend of $0.56.
-This represents a $4.48 annualized dividend and a dividend yield of 3.71%.
-The ex-dividend date of this dividend was Friday, October 30th.
-Signature Bank’s dividend payout ratio is currently 20.63%.
+SBNY has been the subject of a number of recent research reports.
+Raymond James increased their price objective on shares of Signature Bank from $117.00 to $138.00 and gave the company a “strong-buy” rating in a report on Friday, November 27th.
+Wells Fargo & Company reiterated a “buy” rating on shares of Signature Bank in a report on Friday, October 9th.
+Compass Point increased their price objective on shares of Signature Bank from $125.00 to $140.00 and gave the company a “buy” rating in a report on Tuesday.
+Wedbush cut their price target on shares of Signature Bank from $115.00 to $110.00 in a report on Wednesday, October 21st.
+Finally, BidaskClub downgraded shares of Signature Bank from a “sell” rating to a “strong sell” rating in a report on Friday, November 6th.
+Two research analysts have rated the stock with a sell rating, three have given a hold rating, eleven have issued a buy rating and one has given a strong buy rating to the company.
+The company currently has an average rating of “Buy” and an average target price of $127.67.

 About Signature Bank